WHAT YOU NEED TO KNOW.

 When possible, Prescott College classes will maximize opportunities to hold classes outside.
 Indoor classrooms have been physically arranged to maintain 6 feet of distancing, disinfecting, and cleaning protocols are aligned with the CDC and facilities replaced our HVAC filters to an enhanced filter standard that removes much smaller particles including 75% that are in the range of air-borne viruses.
 In addition to these protocols, each class offered in the block will have its own classroom to itself.

-The CARES Grant received by Prescott College for student grants through the Higher Education Emergency Relief Fund.
-All students who received an initial grant, as well as any other student, enrolled in ground-based courses on March 13th, 2020 are invited to apply for additional CARES grant emergency relief funding via our CARES Emergency Relief Grant Application, which invites students to describe the expenses they incurred due to the disruption of campus operations due to Coronavirus.
+Prescott College has received funding for Emergency Relief student grants through the Higher Education Emergency Relief Fund (HEERF) initially authorized by Congress through the Coronavirus Aid, Relief, and Economic Security Act (CARES) and later supplemented by the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA).
+All students who received an initial grant, as well as any other Prescott College student, enrolled since March 13th, 2020 is invited to apply for additional CARES grant emergency relief funding via our CARES Emergency Relief Grant Application, which invites students to describe the expenses they incurred due to Coronavirus.

 Students are also encouraged to upload supporting documentation with their appeal, though supporting documentation is not required.
-Grant applications are reviewed weekly and additional grants will be disbursed to students on a rolling basis until all available grant funds are exhausted.
+Grant applications are reviewed on a first come, first served basis.
+Additional grants will be disbursed to students on a rolling basis until all available grant funds are exhausted.